 - Executive compensation programs have both short and long-term components.
-In addition to base pay, the Company provides an incentive structure comprised of an annual cash incentive program, restricted stock unit grants that vest over three years, and performance share awards that are tied to the Company's total shareholder return over a three-year period relative to a peer group. - The Company's 2010 financial results reflected modest growth compared to 2009 despite an unusually warm winter and an ongoing challenging economy.
-Slower load growth and lower weather-related usage were offset by lower power supply costs, the management of the Company's operating expenses, and the implementation of rate increases.
-The table below summarizes our 2010 financial results.
-Please also refer to "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in the Company's Form 10-K for a more detailed description of the 2010 financial results.
+In addition to base pay, the Company provides an incentive structure comprised of an annual cash incentive program, restricted stock unit grants that vest over three years, and performance share awards that are tied to the Company's relative total shareholder return over a three-year period. - The Company's 2011 financial results reflected modest growth compared to 2010.
+This was primarily due to an increase in earnings at Avista Utilities (due to colder weather during the first quarter and the implementation of general rate increases, partially offset by an increase in other operating expenses, depreciation and amortization, and taxes other than income taxes) and partially due to an increase in earnings at Ecova, as well as a reduction in the net loss from the other businesses.
+The table below summarizes our 2011 financial results.
+Please also refer to "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in the Company's Form 10-K for a more detailed description of the 2011 financial results.

-2010 2009 Percentage of Change Net Income \$230,188 \$200,658 14.7% Earnings per Diluted Share \$ 1.65 \$ 1.58 4.4% Annual Total Shareholder Return 8.7% 16.7% N/A Three Year Total Shareholder Return 16.4% -9.6% N/A
+2011 2010 Change Net Income Attributable to Avista Corp. \$100,224 \$92,425 8.4% Earnings per Diluted Share \$ 1.72 \$ 1.65 4.2% Annual Total Shareholder Return 19.69% 9.52% N/A Three Year Total Shareholder Return 52.94% 19.01% N/A